chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 }

 ```

-# CodePipeline
-### Create Pipeline and Release Changes
+## Create Pipeline and Release Changes
-> You can monitor the pipeline execution under the CodeBuild Phase logs under Build Logs.
+> You have trigerred the pipeline to run and you can monitor the pipeline execution under the CodeBuild Phase logs under Build Logs.

 ```
 [Container] 2020/06/13 15:33:37 Waiting for agent ping